 3. There are a lot of picture books which help you to explain the situation to younger children.
 You may be able to borrow some books from a local Macmillan centre, a local hospice, a cancer centre at your hospital or your local library.
 I have popped a list of books (some with reviews) at the end of this page.

-4. In addition to the Macmillan guide that I have mentioned, two good sources of advice on telling your children that I have found are:
+4. In addition to the Macmillan guide that I have mentioned, three good sources of advice on telling your children that I have found are:

 5. Remember, you know your children best so use your judgment on how, when and what to tell them.